Barcodes and InDesign Mail Merge

 Now open your CSV file with products and add a field to every product that will hold the file path to the UPC-A barcode.

-InDesign recognises these paths as paths to an image file if you start the data field name with an @ symbol.
+InDesign recognizes these paths as paths to an image file if you start the data field name with an @ symbol.

 If you’re using Apple Numbers you can enter the @ without reservations.
 Some applications, such as Microsoft Excel, however, reserve the @ symbol for functions.
 In that case, put a ‘ in front of the @ symbol.